Deep JWST spectroscopy of galaxies in a candidate ionized bubble at $z = 8.7$: probing reionization at pMpc scales with Ly$\alpha$ emission: Towards A Large Sample of Ionized Bubbles at z=9

 Overall, we find that our inference for \TIGM{} generally recovers the true value of \TIGM{} successfully and without significant bias (the true value of \TIGM{} falls within the 68\,per\,cent credible interval of the recovered \TIGM{} distribution for $\geq 70$\,per\,cent of our realizations).
 As expected, the uncertainties on the recovered value of \TIGM{} become smaller as the number of objects that have \Lya{} constraints (both detections and upper limits) increases.
 Additionally, as seen in Figure\ \ref{fig:T_IGM_forecast}, the recovered constraint on \TIGM{} is more precise for smaller values of true \TIGM{} due to the likelihood function (the \TIGM-dependent \Lya{} EW distribution) becoming more sharply peaked, and therefore more sensitive to small variations in \TIGM, as \TIGM{} decreases.
 For the smallest value of \TIGM{} that we test, $\TIGM = 0.21$ (corresponding to a bubble radius of $R_b = 0.5$\,pMpc), we find that a spectroscopic sample of 25 objects is sufficient to constrain \TIGM{} to $\TIGM = 0.21_{-0.10}^{+0.15}$, the minimum precision necessary to distinguish between $\TIGM = 0.21$ ($R_b = 0.5$\,pMpc) and $\TIGM = 0.36$ ($R_b = 1$\,pMpc).
 For larger values of $\TIGM = 0.36$ and $\TIGM = 0.53$, we find that samples of $\sim 40$ and $\sim 50$ objects with \Lya{} spectroscopy are required to reach similar precision.
 While these sample sizes are reasonably large, existing spectroscopic observations have already placed \Lya{} constraints on $10 - 20$ objects per field at $z = 8 - 10$ in the EGS and GOODS fields \citep[e.g.][]{Tang2024_highz_lya}, suggesting that the requisite sample sizes will be in reach of future \Lya{} follow up of photometric candidates with \textit{JWST}.
+We also note that with these large sample sizes, the uncertainties introduced by aperture effects of the NIRSpec MSA (Section\ \ref{sec:lya_transmission}) may be reduced, as the effects are significantly more likely to average out over a sample of $\geq 20$ objects than the four we present in this work.

 In this work, we have taken the first steps towards using \Lya{} emission from galaxies to constrain the reionization topology.
 In the near future, new theoretical methods that leverage the spatial distribution of \Lya{} transmission from galaxies within ionized bubbles \citep{Lu2024_bubble_mapping, Nikolic2025} will become increasingly informative.
 The transmission of \Lya{} is expected to be highest when the line-of-sight distance to the nearest patch of neutral hydrogen is longest, and thus is expected to vary spatially within a given ionized bubble.
 These spatial variations of \Lya{} transmission can be used to empirically detect the edges of ionized bubbles \citep{Lu2024_bubble_mapping}, where edges are identified by a decline in the transmission.
 Additionally, forward models of the spatial distribution of observed \Lya{} properties as a function of bubble position and size can be developed \citep{Nikolic2025}, which can then be compared with observations to infer ionized bubble properties.
 As the number of objects with \Lya{} constraints continue to grow, applying these methods will enable robust constraints on ionized bubble sizes that will significantly increase our understanding of the reionization process.